 Simon had enjoyed the complexity.
 It gave him something to think about even when he didn't have the energy to read; but living it, even through a dream, was something different.
 If this even was a dream.
 It didn't feel like any he had ever had.

 Many of the main characters, citizens of a country called Llynress, carried necklaces with small medallions hammered with the symbol of their gods.
-The infinity symbol around his marked him as a follower of The Fool, one of the dieties of the world and the namesake for the webnovel itself.
+The infinity symbol around his marked him as a follower of The Fool, one of the deities of the world and the namesake for the webnovel itself.